Fairbanks' Restaurants

 95 10th Avenue, in the Regency Hotel (907) 452-3200.

-This very popular restaurant is located on University Avenue, right next door to the University Baptist Church.
+This restaurant is located on University Avenue, right next door to the University Baptist Church.
 There

 is a deck for outside meals, and they feature good family fare, with a